jkbren/einet/README.md

-# ei-net
+# einet

-First pass at making an effective information for complex networks repo
+Python code for calculating $effective information$ in networks.